CDCgov/prime-public-health-data-infrastructure/docs/decisions/0011-fhirserver.md

 Accepted

 ## Context and Problem Statement

+In healthcare, data is gathered from many different sources.
+Hospitals, prisons, schools, pharmacies, and more all gather healthcare data that state and local territories (STLTs) need to gather to report public health data accurately.
+In order to ingest data from these different reporting sites, there needed to be a way to standardize the data across all departments of health.

+Previously, HL7 standards were the solution to this issue, but the problems of HL7 was that it was hard to use with modern internet architecture as well as being humanly unreadable.
+FHIR was created to solve both of these issues.

+The FHIR (Fast Healthcare Interoperability Resources 1 ) standard defines how healthcare information can be exchanged between different computer systems regardless of how it is stored in those systems.
+It allows healthcare information, including clinical and administrative data, to be available securely to those who have a need to access it, and to those who have the right to do so for the benefit of a patient receiving care.
+The standards development organization HL7® (Health Level Seven®3) uses a collaborative approach to develop and upgrade FHIR.

 FHIR is a standardized data format that is used nationally to report health data.